yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 It should be,

-> It can be useful to call the value of another fact into a variable.
-The following code will put the `os.arch` fact into the `$arch` variable:
+> It can be useful to place the value of another fact into a variable.
+The following code puts the `os.arch` fact into the `$arch` variable:

 ---